 To be of use in dealing with (oil) pollution incidents, remote sensing instruments have to provide the capability to a clear and unambiguous indication of the pollution on sea surface from a reasonable distance under normal conditions.
 In addition it is desirable to have means to identify the type of pollution and the source the pollution originates from as well as means for estimating the volume.
-In this respect it is mentioned here that for estimations of oil pollution the observers in Bonn Agreement member states also make use of the Bonn Agreement Oil Appearance Code and for reporting the outcomes of the observation the Standard Pollution Reporting Log is used.
+In this respect it is mentioned here that for estimations of oil pollution the observers in Bonn Agreement member states also make use of the Bonn Agreement Oil Appearance Code and for reporting the outcomes of the observation the Bonn standard formats are used as agreed in the BA-OTSOPA working group.

 For airborne application, the equipment should fit into the selected type of aircraft being compatible with the aircraft power supplies.
 It is recommended that all sensors are integrated into one operating system and signals are real-time presented on a display as well as recorded on tape or disc, including data annotation.
-The recorded data can thus be analysed in a ground processing station if required.
+The recorded data can thus be analysed in a ground processing station if required and easily made available to external organisations e.g. other Contracting Parties.